lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Detect blockers with stv_locks/stv_recents/stl_tr_conflict and cancel/block as needed.
 - Make ETL idempotent and implement retry logic.

-If you want, I can show exact example SQL scripts for a staging+swap load and a small-chunk delete loop or provide a diagnostic query tailored to your environment (table names, current WLM queues).

 ## How do you choose between window functions and pre-aggregated tables or MVs?
 Short answer: use window functions when you need flexible, up‑to‑the‑second, ad‑hoc or small‑scale analytic results; use pre‑aggregated tables or materialized views when the aggregation is expensive, run frequently by many queries, and can tolerate scheduled or incremental refresh/maintenance.